Setting study details¶

 Code Language en English am Amharic bn Bengali bho Bhojpuri my Burmese ceb Cebuano hne Chhattisgarhi nl Dutch egy Egyptian Spoken Arabic fr French gan Gan de German gu Gujarati hak Hakka ha Hausa hi Hindi ig Igbo id Indonesian pes Iranian Persian it Italian ja Japanese jv Javanese cjy Jinyu kn Kannada km Khmer ko Korean mag Magahi mai Maithili ms Malay ml Malayalam cmn Mandarin mr Marathi nan Min Nan mor Moroccan Spoken Arabic pbu Northern Pashto uzn Northern Uzbek or Odia pl Polish pt Portuguese ro Romanian ru Russian skr Saraiki sd Sindhi so Somali es Spanish su Sunda tl Tagalog ta Tamil te Telugu th Thai tr Turkish uk Ukrainian ur Urdu vi Vietnamese lah Western Punjabi wuu Wu hsn Xiang Chinese yo Yoruba yue Yue

-Study protocol configuration¶
+Study protocol configuration (Internal studies)¶

 This needs to be a valid JSON block describing the different frames (pages) of your study, and the sequence.
 This can be left blank at the time you initially create your study.
 For detailed information about specifying your study protocol, see Building an Experiment.